vimalsubbiah7/Simple-Speech-Generator/README.md

 # Simple-Speech-Generator
-simple speech generator using basic numpy
+## A Simple speech generator using basic numpy

+Uses random compilation of words spoken during a course of multiple speeches to train